-- i Before you begin the installation process, ensure you have all permissions to create databases on SQL Server and review the product requirements. - SQL Secure installer do not support remote installation or installing the repository on Azure SQL Database instances or Amazon RDS for SQL Server instances. - installing the Repository on remote SQL Server instances is not supported.
+- (i) Before you begin the installation process, ensure you have all permissions to create databases on SQL Server and review the product requirements. - SQL Secure installer do not support remote installation or installing the repository on Azure SQL Database instances or Amazon RDS for SQL Server instances. - (i) Installing the Repository on remote SQL Server instances is not supported.